Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 - Proof that you have a profitable business with enough revenue to pay off debt

 Each lender will have their own requirements.
-It’s important to make sure you meet these before applying for a loan.
-Please note that it will be very difficult to find a business line of credit for a new business, as one of the standard requirements is having an established company.
+Therefore, make sure you meet these before applying for a loan.
+Please note that finding a business line of credit for a new business will likely be difficult, as one of the standard requirements is having an established company.

 Startup Business Lines of Credit

-It is likely that a startup would need to put up collateral to qualify for a line of credit.
+Also, a startup would likely need collateral to qualify for a line of credit.

 Business Line of Credit Rates

-Interest rates vary by lender, circumstance, and other variables.
+Interest rates vary by your credit score, payment history, lender, and current economic circumstances.
 That said, this loan product is reserved for established businesses with proof of profitability.
-These types of companies tend to enjoy lower interest rates.
+As a result, these types of companies may enjoy lower interest rates.

 These are some of the main reasons that businesses sign up for a line of credit: